gitlabhq/gitlabhq/doc/integration/external-issue-tracker.md

 - textual references to PROJECT-1234 in comments, commit messages get turned into HTML links to the corresponding JIRA issue.

 ![jira screenshot](jira-intergration-points.png)

+You can configure the integration in the gitlab.yml configuration file.